 Adverse possession is a legal principle that allows somebody who does not have legal title to acquire ownership rights based upon their history of possession and use of the property.
-In real estate law whereby somebody who possesses the land of another for an extended period of time may be able to claim adverse possession in order to gain legal title to that land.
+In real estate law, a person possesses the land of another for an extended period of time may be able to claim adverse possession in order to gain legal title to that land.

-To prove adverse possession under a typical definition, the person claiming ownership through adverse possession must show that its possession is actual, open, notorious, exclusive, hostile, under cover of claim or right, and continuous and uninterrupted for a period of time defined by statute.
-Each of those terms has a special legal meanings as legal "terms of art", meaning that their definition for purposes of adverse possession law may be different from a definition you would find in a standard dictionary.
+To prove adverse possession under typical state law, a person claiming ownership of land through adverse possession must show that its possession is actual, open, notorious, exclusive, hostile, under cover of claim or right, and continuous and uninterrupted for a period of time defined by statute.
+Each of those terms has a special legal meanings as legal terms of art, meaning that for purposes of adverse possession law their definitions are different from the definitions that you would find in a standard dictionary.

-Open & Notorious - You engage in acts of possession consistent with the property at issue in a manner which was capable of being seen.
-(This does not mean that you must have been observed in your acts of ownership but, had the actual owner or members of the public been in a position to see you, your acts must have been observeable).
-You need not use the property in a manner that exceeds that which would be expected of the actual owner - that is, it may be possible to claim adverse possession of a vacation property on the basis of use only during the vacation season, or to claim adverse possession of a vacant parcel of land by engaging in typical acts of maintenance for the parcel.
+A person claiming adverse possession need not use the property in a manner that exceeds that which would be expected of the actual owner - that is, it may be possible to claim adverse possession of a vacation property on the basis of use only during the vacation season, or to claim adverse possession of a vacant parcel of land by engaging in typical acts of maintenance for the parcel.

-Under Cover of Claim or Right - Either when the person claiming the property makes the claim based upon constructive possession under color of title (e.g., there is an error in the legal description in their deed leading them to believe they own part of a neighboring property), or makes the claim based upon actual use and possession of the area of land at issue for the statutory period
+Under Cover of Claim or Right: This element is satisfied when the person claiming adverse possession of the property makes the claim based upon constructive possession under color of title (for example, where there is an error in the legal description in their deed that leads the person in possession to believe they own part of a neighboring property), or makes the claim based upon actual use and possession of the area of land at issue for the statutory period.

-The Statutory Period - The statutory period, or "statute of limitations", is the amount of time the claimant must hold the land while satisfying all of the other elements of an adverse possession claim, in order to successfully gain title.
+The Statutory Period: The statutory period, or statute of limitations, is the amount of time that the claimant must hold the land while satisfying all of the other elements of an adverse possession claim, in order to successfully gain title.

-While the following list is far from exhaustive, these defenses are very often brought in adverse possession actions:
+While the following list is far from exhaustive, common defenses brought in adverse possession actions include:

-Permissive Use - If the actual owner has granted the claimant permission to use the property, the claim of "adverse possession" cannot be deemed "hostile" and thus fails.
+Permissive Use - If the actual owner has granted the claimant permission to use the property, the claim of adverse possession cannot be deemed hostile and thus fails.
 A use that occurs with permission from the owner can never support a claim of adverse possession.

-Public Lands - Government-owned land may be exempt from adverse possession.
+Public Lands - In most states, government-owned land are exempt from adverse possession claims.

-Insufficient Acts - Although it is conceded that the claimant engaged in some use of the property, it is alleged that these acts were not sufficient to amount to acts suggesting a claim of ownership.
+Insufficient Acts - Although it is conceded that the claimant engaged in some use of the property, the property owner may allege that the claimant's acts were not sufficient to suggest a claim of ownership.

 Non-Exclusive Use - Although it is conceded that the claimant engaged in some use of the property, it is alleged that others (usually the property owner) also used the property in a manner consistent with that of the landowner.

-Insufficient Time - Even if various elements of adverse possession were met, it is alleged that the adverse possession did not last for the full statutory period, or that the adverse possession was interrupted by a period of non-use and was thus not continuous for the statutory period.
+Insufficient Time - Even if various elements of adverse possession are met, it is alleged that the adverse possession did not last for the full statutory period, or that the adverse possession was interrupted by a period of non-use and was thus not continuous for the statutory period.